Generic Name: immune globulin (human) (i-MUNE-GLOB-ue-lin)

 - Hydantoins (eg, phenytoin) because the risk of side effects may be increased

-- Vaccinations (eg, measles, mumps, and rubella) because effectiveness may be decreased by Panglobulin NF
+- Vaccinations (eg, measles, mumps, and rubella) because their effectiveness may be decreased by Panglobulin NF

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Panglobulin NF may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.